mcknightlabs/rtmup/_posts/goal/2017-03-05-management.md

 </div>

 ### Am I sliding toward burnout?
-I try to take a proactive approach to <a href="http://rtmup.com/blog/2016/08/17/burnout.html">preventing burnout</a>.
+I try to take a proactive approach to <a href="{% post_url tech-design/2016-08-17-burnout %}">preventing burnout</a>.
 To effectively lead others, I know I must first take care of myself.
 If I am not at the top of my game, how can I expect to inspire or guide others toward theirs?

 ### Am I reacting or responding?
 <ul>